What about prepaid virtual cards?

 - Mobile payments.
 With a virtual credit card, you can leave your house with nothing more than your smartphone – and shop online in just a few taps.

 - Plastic-free.
 A totally virtual credit card means you'll save on plastic (and credit card plastic is hard to recycle in Australia).
-If you want to make greener choices, you could also switch to a more sustainable phone plan or energy provider.
-Check out the Finder Green Award-winners to get started.

 - Relies on technology working.
 You won't be able to use your virtual card if your phone battery goes flat or if you don't have an Internet connection.